ConductorTechnologies/.github/pull_request_template.md

 ## Summary

-Describe your changes.
+Could you describe your changes?
 Please include motivation and context.

-## Ticket number and link

-Issue # (link)
+## Issue # (link)

 ## Type of change